grahams/drink/README.md

 # drink
 An old copy of the CSH Drink server software source code I found lying around from the ~2000 revamp of Drink.

+Primary authors seem to be myself (@grahams) and Bill Kuker (@bkuker)